Niagara Falls Public Library (New York)

 The Niagara Falls Public Library, located at 1425 Main Street, in Niagara Falls in Niagara County, New York.
 The Main Library is the largest library in the Niagara-Orleans-Genesee Library System.
-The Main Library in the Earl W. Brydges Building, was built in 1974 by Paul Rudolph, and the LaSalle Branch is located at 8728 Buffalo Avenue in the LaSalle District of Niagara Falls.
+The Main Library in the Earl W. Brydges Building was built in 1974 by Paul Rudolph and the LaSalle Branch is located at 8728 Buffalo Avenue in the LaSalle District of Niagara Falls.
+In 2018 a Niagara Falls councillor proposed establishing a library authority.
+The library succeeded Niagara Falls' Carnegie Library opened in 1904 and now used as offices.